-- Ownership and Rights
+Proportion of Ownership and Voting Rights

 Decem ber 31

-2021 2020
+2022 2021

 NUEVA IMAGING, INC. 100% 100%

 Silicon Optronics (Cayman) Co., Ltd. 100% 100%

-The share of profit and loss and other comprehensive income of the subsidiaries accounted for using the equity method for the years ended December 31, 2021 and 2020 was recognized based on the subsidiaries' financial statements audited by the accountants for the same periods.
+The share of profit and loss and other comprehensive income of the subsidiaries accounted for using the equity method for the years ended December 31, 2022 and 2021 was recognized based on the subsidiaries' financial statements audited by the accountants for the same periods.